1 dead in helicopter crash-landing on Manhattan building

 The incident was reported in the 700 block of 7th Avenue near 51st Street around 2 p.m.

-The FDNY said the chopper crash-landed onto the building which resulted in a fire.
+The FDNY said the chopper crash-landed onto the building which resulted in a fire on the roof.

+A senior FAA official told ABC News this is believed to be an accident.

 Gov. Andrew Cuomo responded to the scene and said there is no indication of terrorism.